krojew/cdrs-tokio/README.md

 - Configurable retry and reconnection policy;
 - Support for interleaved queries;
 - Support for Yugabyte YCQL JSONB;
-- Support for beta protocol usage.
+- Support for beta protocol usage;

 ## Performance

 Due to high configurability of **CDRS**, the performance will vary depending on use case.
-The following benchmarks have been made against the latest (master as of 03-12-2012) versions of respective libraries (except
+The following benchmarks have been made against the latest (master as of 03-12-2021) versions of respective libraries (except
-cassandra-cpp: 2.16.0).
+cassandra-cpp: 2.16.0) and protocol version 4.

 - `cdrs-tokio-large-pool` - **CDRS** with node connection pool equal to double of physical CPU cores
 - `cdrs-tokio-small-pool` - **CDRS** with a single connection per node